DanielCardonaRojas/swift-witness/README.md

 - **Transform Methods**: Automatically generates utility methods like `pullback`, `map`, and `iso` for transforming witness structs.
 - **Conformance Initializer**: Generates a special initializer that converts a protocol conformance into a witness struct.
 - **Dynamic Code Generation**: The macro generates code dynamically based on the options you supply, ensuring flexibility and adaptability.
+- **Synthesized Conformances**: Automatically synthesizes a protocol conformance from a witness, enabling powerful dynamic behavior.
 - **Comprehensive Protocol Support**: Supports a wide range of protocol features, including:
   - Associated types
   - Subscripts